-At University of Staffordshire, assessments are the main way for you to demonstrate to us that learning has occurred.
+At Staffordshire University, assessments are the main way for you to demonstrate to us that learning has occurred.
 It's not all about traditional ways like exams and essays, these assessments can take many forms.

 Assessments might take place on campus, while you are on placement, or online via blended or distance learning.